clover/codelab-remote-pay-cloud/README.md

 ## Setup

 After you have completed setup of your Clover DevKit, find and install the **Cloud Pay Display** application from the App Market.
-Go ahead and touch the four corners of the device's screen to exit Cloud Pay Display.
-When it re-launches programmatically, you'll know you've accomplished the first major milestone of this tutorial — device pairing.
+After launching Cloud Pay Display on your DevKit, go ahead and touch the four corners of the device's screen to exit the app.
+When it re-launches programmatically, you'll know you've accomplished the first major milestone of this tutorial: device pairing.

 `git clone https://github.com/Tulen/cloudpaytut-mock.git` to clone this repository locally. `cd cloudpaytut-mock` to navigate to the project's root directory, and then run `npm install`.
 This will install `webpack` and `webpack-dev-server`, along with Clover's `remote-pay-cloud` and `remote-pay-cloud-api` libraries, which are needed to connect to and communicate with the device.

 Run `npm run build` to start `webpack-dev-server`, which will bundle your files and enable hot reloading.

-Open a new browser tab and [login to your Sandbox Developer Account](https://sandbox.dev.clover.com/home/login).
+Open a new browser tab and [log in to your Sandbox developer account](https://sandbox.dev.clover.com/home/login).
+From the drop-down menu in the upper-right corner, select your test merchant.
+From your test merchant's Clover dashboard, click More Tools to launch the App Market.
 Find the **CodeLab: Remote Pay Cloud** app in the App Market.
-Install and launch it, and Clover will redirect you to https://localhost:8080, including a few query parameters with the redirect which we will explain shortly.
-You should see our simple Point of Sale system.
+Install and launch it, and Clover will redirect you to https://localhost:8080, including a few query parameters with the redirect that we will explain shortly.
+You should see a simple point-of-sale system.

 ![](/public/assets/images/POSLandingScreen.png)

 **Note:** These query parameters are required for device pairing.
-If you do not complete this tutorial in one browser session, you will need to re-launch the CodeLab: Remote Pay Cloud application from the Sandbox Clover website to resume your progress.
-You will also need to navigate to this project's root directory in your command line, and re-execute `npm run build`.
+If you do not complete this tutorial in one browser session, you will need to re-launch the CodeLab: Remote Pay Cloud application from your test merchant's Clover dashboard to resume your progress.
+If you stopped webpack-dev-server, you will also need to navigate to this project's root directory in your command line, and re-execute `npm run build`.

-Open the project's root directory in your favorite text editor.
+Open the project's `public` directory in your favorite text editor.
 We will first be editing `index.js`.

 ## Getting Started